 More than ten thousand samples of muscle transcriptomic data have been uploaded to the public Gene Expression Omnibus in the past ten years, representing many millions of dollars of research expenditure and incalculable hours of research effort.
 These data ought to serve as a massive reference set for ongoing and future studies of neuromuscular disorders.
 One way to distil the data and render them more accessible to bench researchers is to extract from each study lists of genes ("gene sets") that were differentially expressed.
-With careful curation, each transcriptomic dataset may yield multiple comparisons, not only relating to the primary focus of that study, such as a pathology or an experimental treatment, but also more general comparisons not necessarily envisaged by the study’s authors, but relating to factors such as age, sex, and muscle group.
+With careful curation, each transcriptomic dataset may yield multiple comparisons, not only relating to the primary focus of that study, such as a pathology or an experimental treatment, but also more general comparisons not necessarily envisaged by the study’s authors, but relating to factors such as age, gender, and muscle group.

 Muscle gene sets may be used in several ways, including: